 Regional differences in MPA performance may be the result of sampling limitations, variation in species life history traits, or environmental perturbations.
 For example, the North Coast region was comparatively less sampled than the South Coast region by most of the long term monitoring groups, potentially limiting power to detect an MPA effect.
 MPAs along the North Coast are also the youngest in the network, further limiting the effect size for these MPAs given our finding that effect sizes increase with age.
-However, The North Coast is also characteristically dominated by species that are long-lived and late to mature, which could contribute to a slower response in this region.
+However, the North Coast is also characteristically dominated by species that are long-lived and late to mature, which could contribute to a slower response in this region.
 Additionally, during the course of long-term monitoring, a marine heatwave occurred only two years after full implementation of the MPA network (Smith et al., 2023).
 Environmental perturbations, such as marine heatwaves, can reduce the ability to detect MPA effects (Hopf & White, 2023), especially in locations where MPAs were not originally designed to provide climate resilience (Arafeh-Dalmau et al., 2023; Smith et al., 2023).
 In our study system, the impacts of the marine heatwave event on fish biomass remain unclear, but trends in biomass over time inside and outside of MPAs were likely impacted by this environmental perturbation (Free et al., n.d.).

 Across the four ecosystems included in our analyses, we hypothesized that MPA responses would be strongest in those where pre-implementation fishing was greatest.
 While historic fishing intensity explained a moderate amount of variation in biomass across the MPA network, observed differences in performance between ecosystems could be the result of sampling gear types or other regulatory protection measures.
 For example, our analyses showed that conservation performance was strongest for shallow reef fishes.
 The shallow reef monitoring group used hook and line sampling, which disproportionately selects older individuals and may reflect higher sampling of species that are typically targeted by fisheries.
 Conversely, visual sampling conducted by the kelp forest and deep reef ecosystems is non-selective and results in high proportions of smaller individuals, which do not receive the same fishing pressure as adults of the same species.
 Interestingly, the deep reef ecosystem showed comparatively lower responses in targeted fish biomass relative to the other ecosystems.
 Many of the locations sampled in the deep reef ecosystem were within Rockfish Conservation Areas (RCA), which restricted fishing to depths less than 36-100m to reduce the incidental catch of overfished species (Mason et al., 2012).
-These spatial closures may have created de-facto protection for fishes outside MPAs (Keller et al., 2022), which could explain the less pronounced difference in the effect size for the deep reef ecosystem.
+These spatial closures may have created protection for fishes outside MPAs (Keller et al., 2022), which could explain the less pronounced difference in the effect size for the deep reef ecosystem.

 Our finding of no differences in taxonomic diversity and richness is consistent with other studies that explored these metrics of MPA performance (Blowes et al., 2020; Ramírez-Ortiz et al., 2020).
 The primary regulation associated with the California MPA network involves a restriction of fishing activities, which generally affects fish assemblages through the total number of individuals, size structure, and their relative abundance (proportional representation of each species).
 Therefore, the fishes most impacted by fishing pre-implementation are likely to see the greatest biomass response (Caselle et al., 2015).
 However, since diversity considers the number of species and their evenness, the taxonomic diversity of fishes may not change as a result of regulatory implementation, or it may be more specific to individual MPA-level responses (e.g., habitat richness).
 Other taxonomic diversity indices such as functional or trait-based evaluations could provide additional pathways to evaluate MPA performance (Rincón-Díaz et al., 2018).